 Popular Projector Comparisons

 The XGIMI HORIZON Ultra 4k projector has a good mix of image quality and smart features.
-If pure image quality is all you care about, then the Epson Home Cinema 3800 is much better for a similar price.
-However, the XGIMI HORIZON Ultra has significantly more features, like full Wi-Fi 6 support and an integrated smart OS, as well as advanced image correction features.
+It is bright, has very even illumination, and its colors appear rich and saturated, making it a suitable choice for a living room projector.
+Its main weakness is contrast, which keeps blacks looking more gray than inky.
+If pure image quality is all you care about, especially for dark-room movie watching, the Epson Home Cinema 3800 is a much better choice for a similar price.
+However, the XGIMI HORIZON Ultra counters with a more modern package, featuring a compact chassis, full Wi-Fi 6 support, an integrated smart OS, and advanced image-correction features that simplify setup in challenging spaces.

 Check out our recommendations for the best 4k projectors and the best projectors for home theater.
-If you'd prefer to shop for a projector that you can use outdoors, look up the best outdoor projectors instead.
+If you prefer to shop for a projector that can be used outdoors, look for the best outdoor projectors instead.

 The XGIMI Horizon S Max is better than the XGIMI HORIZON Ultra.
 While the Ultra is brighter overall, the Max fights back with deeper blacks and a more colorful image.
 It's also more portable due to its vast image correction features and fully rotating stand.